reapersy/advanced-neural-net-library/README.md

 ## Example usage

-The examples provided here give a general idea about creating
+The examples provided here give a general idea about creating, training, evaluating and performing operations like save/load on a model using both C++ and Python.

+### C++

+Detailed structure follows below:

+* Creating a mo